SENTINEL: A Multi-Level Formal Framework for Safety Evaluation of Foundation Model-based Embodied Agents: Safety Constraints

-\paragraph{Agent Evaluation.} Following the VirtualHome protocol, we evaluate LLM agents in a zero-shot setting with prompts that encode ALFRED’s movement and planning rules.
-At initialization, the agent is provided with a detailed object list containing each object's coordinate location and properties like whether the object is opened or closed.
-With complete object information of the scene, the agent produces a high-level plan as a list of subgoals, then converts these subgoals into ALFRED-supported executable actions.
-After planning, the action sequence is executed in order within the simulator.
-ALFRED simulator provides 12 fundamental actions for navigation and object interaction.
-Notably, for navigation, we employ a low-level A* planner over ALFRED’s semantic occupancy graph: the LLM specifies a target coordinate, and the planner computes a shortest path, such that LLM can avoid generating long, explicit sequences of \texttt{RotateLeft,RotateRight} and \texttt{MoveAhead}.
+\paragraph{Agent Evaluation.} Following the VirtualHome protocol, we evaluate FM agents in a zero-shot setting with prompts that encode AI2-THOR's movement and planning rules.
+At initialization, both LLM- and VLM-based agents are provided with a detailed object list containing each object's coordinate location and properties like whether the object is opened or closed.
+With complete object information of the scene, the agents produce high-level plans as lists of subgoals, then convert these subgoals into AI2-THOR-supported executable actions.
+After planning, the action sequence is executed in order within the simulator for the LLM-based agents.
+But in order to evaluate the visual reasoning ability of the VLM-based agents, they are provided with an egocentric image after each step and is asked to generate the next action.
+AI2-THOR simulator provides 12 fundamental actions for navigation and object interaction.
+Notably, for navigation, we employ a A* planner over AI2-THOR's semantic occupancy graph: the agent specifies a target coordinate, and the planner computes a shortest path, such that LLM can avoid generating long, explicit sequences of \texttt{RotateLeft,RotateRight} and \texttt{MoveAhead}.